robocorp/robocorp/action_server/docs/guides/01-package-yaml.md

         - robocorp=1.4.3
         - pytz=2023.3

-      local-wheels:
-        # This section is optional.
-        # It's possible to add references to a wheel/.zip relative
-        # to the folder containing this package.yaml.
-        - ./wheels/my-wheel.whl

     post-install:
         # This can be used to run custom commands which will still affect the
         # environment after it is created (the changes to the environment will